dcellison/phi/categories/particles.md

 > particles are small, invariable words that do not fit neatly into the standard categories of nouns, verbs, adjectives, etc. they are used to express grammatical relationships, modify meanings, or convey nuances in a sentence. particles often accompany verbs to form phrasal verbs, indicating a special meaning different from the original verb alone. their meaning and function can vary significantly across different languages.

+particles are very important in phi grammar. verbs don't conjugate so particles are used to indicate, for example, person, tense, number, or mood.
+As well, they can indicate the subject, object, and verb of a sentence if one wants to make these things explicit. it is thought that a more formal use of phi would indicate these sentence components to avoid ambiguity.

 in phi, particles precede words or sentences they modify or are associated with. for example, starting a sentence with the particle `wa` turns that sentence into a question; no change is made to the word structure. if you remove `wa` the sentence becomes a statement.
-This is similar to the particle か (`ka`) at the end of a sentence in japanese. similarly, using the particle `na` before a word indicates that the word is the object of the sentence. for example `na whethu` indicates that `whethu` (`sky` in english) is the object. requiring particles to occur before words or sentences they modify or are associated with is uncommon in natural languages, but it seems to fit phi.
+This is similar to the particle か (`ka`) at the end of a sentence in japanese. in phi, using the particle `na` before a word indicates that the word is the object of the sentence. for example `na whethu` indicates that `whethu` (`sky` in english) is the object. requiring particles to occur before words or sentences they modify or are associated with is uncommon in natural languages, but it seems to fit phi.

 ## parts of speech